EducationalTestingService/rsmtool/doc/column_selection_rsmtool.rst

 .. note::

-    1. If :ref:`select_transformations <select_transformations_rsmtool>` is set to ``true``, ``rsmtool`` is intelligent enough to take it into account when flipping the signs.
+    If :ref:`select_transformations <select_transformations_rsmtool>` is set to ``true``, ``rsmtool`` is intelligent enough to take it into account when flipping the signs.
 For example, if the expected correlation sign for a given feature is negative, ``rsmtool`` will multiply the feature values by ``-1`` if the ``sqrt`` transform has the highest correlation with score.
 However, if the best transformation turns out to be ``inv`` -- which already changes the polarity of the feature -- no such multiplication will take place.

-    2. If you use subset-based feature selection, ``rsmtool`` will create a new ``.csv`` file in the ``feature`` folder in the experiment output directory listing all features, signs and transformation as used in the final model.
-This file will only contain information about the features included in the final model.